 The Board delegates the identification of appropriate opportunities and the investment of funds to Octopus.
 The Board regularly review reports upon the investments made and on the status of existing investments.

-Octopus is engaged to carry out the accounting and custodian functions of the Company.
+Octopus is also engaged to carry out the accounting and custodian functions of the Company.
 All quoted investments are held in CREST.
 Unquoted investments are held in certificated form.

 The Directors confirm that they have established a continuing process throughout the year and up to the date of this report for identifying, evaluating and managing the significant potential risks faced by the Company and have reviewed and were satisfied with the effectiveness of the internal control systems.
-As part of this process an annual review of the internal control systems is carried out in accordance with the Financial Reporting Council's Guidance on Risk Management, Internal Control and Related Financial and Business Reporting.
-The Board does not consider it necessary to maintain an internal audit function.
+As part of this process an annual review of the internal control systems is carried out, by Octopus, in accordance with the Financial Reporting Council's Guidance on Risk Management, Internal Control and Related Financial and Business Reporting.
+As explained in the Audit Committee Report, the Board does not consider it necessary to maintain an internal audit function.